 InsideRide wanted to change that with their E-Motion rollers.
 The E-Motion rollers is priced at $900 as a stand alone roller (manual) or $1,200 with the smart resistance controlled unit.
 With the smart resistance, the E-Motion is priced in the same ballpark as top of the line direct drive smart trainers such as Wahoo KICKR and CycleOps Hammer.

-As with all my reviews on this blog, I purchased the E-Motion and the resistance unit myself and this review isn’t influenced by a sponsorship or any type of promotion.
+I purchased the E-Motion and the resistance unit myself and this review isn’t influenced by a sponsorship or any type of promotion.

 What makes the E-Motion rollers different is the patented “free motion” technology base.
 The rollers will move with you making riding and standing a lot easier than conventional rollers.
 When you are riding outdoors, your bike is moving with you and shifts back and forth and the E-Motion rollers try to simulate that same motion.
 That’s why you will notice that riding the E-Motion is the closest thing to riding your bike outdoors.